From Library to Innovation Center & Makerspace: A transformation to Enhance Teaching & Learning

 The Julien Arts & Innovation Center at Gulf Stream School offers state-of-the-art technology in a multi-functional space where teachers promote literacy, foster collaborative learning, and encourage innovative critical thinking.

 What is the JAIC/Makerspace?

-The JAIC is a modern Learning Commons and Makerspace.
+The Julien Arts & Innovation Center is a modern Learning Commons and Makerspace.
 It serves a dual role, encouraging research and collaboration, as well as innovation and creativity.
 It lies in the heart of the Gulf Stream School campus, where the best children’s and young adult literature is collected and shared, where presentations are held, where ideas and perspectives are discussed, and where relevant technologies are explored.
-The JAIC also functions as a meeting place for parents and other constituents and a space to host celebrations and traditional gatherings throughout the year.
+It also functions as a meeting place for parents and other constituents and a space to host celebrations and traditional gatherings throughout the year.

 What happens in the Learning Commons?

-The Learning Commons will have enough space and be capable of fostering individual, small group, and large group discussion and activities.
-Employing these three teaching strategies within one space, and even simultaneously, will facilitate different levels of interaction and knowledge exchange.
-Active lessons incorporating physical movement, inquiry-based lessons requiring research tools, and cooperative lessons using small groups are all examples of how the space will be used.
+The Innovation Center has enough space and is capable of fostering individual, small group, and large group discussions and activities.
+Employing these three teaching strategies within one space, and even simultaneously, facilitates different levels of interaction and knowledge exchange.
+Active lessons incorporating physical movement, inquiry-based lessons requiring research tools, and cooperative lessons using small groups are all examples of how the space is used on a daily basis.

-A ceiling-recessed screen, modern audio/visual presentation tools, and easy access to laptops, tablets, and other technology will further enhance learning opportunities.
+A ceiling-recessed screen, modern audio/visual presentation tools, Newline interactive touch displays, and easy access to laptops, tablets, robots, and other technology that further enhance learning opportunities.